Danielle Hunter

-Danielle Hunter (/dəˈniːl/ də-NEEL; born October 29, 1994) is a Jamaican-born American football outside linebacker for the Minnesota Vikings of the National Football League (NFL).
-He played college football at LSU.
-He was drafted in the third round, 88th overall in the 2015 NFL Draft.
+Danielle Hunter (/dəˈniːl/ də-NEEL; born October 29, 1994) is a Jamaican-American professional football defensive end for the Houston Texans of the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the Minnesota Vikings in the third round of the 2015 NFL draft.
+Hunter made four Pro Bowls with the Vikings prior to signing with the Texans in 2024.

-Early years
+Early life

 Born in St. Catherine, Jamaica on October 29, 1994, Hunter moved to the United States when he was 8 years old.
 He grew up in Katy, Texas, just west of Houston, where he attended Morton Ranch High School.
 He got signed up for youth football after a coach saw him playing tag with another boy who was trying to get away on roller skates.
 As a junior, he led his football team to their first Class 5A State Playoffs appearance despite playing defensive end for the first time as a freshman because he performed poorly in wide receiver tryouts.
 He tallied 63 tackles and seven sacks in his junior season.
 As a senior, he recorded 30 quarterback pressures, 11 tackles for losses, four sacks and four pass breakups on defense, while also catching four passes for 63 yards and a score on offense.
 In his final high school game against Lamar High School, he was credited with 16 stops.
 During his high school career, Hunter compiled 108 total tackles.

-In track & field, Hunter competed in both sprinting and jumping events.
+In track and field, Hunter competed in both sprinting and jumping events.
 Checking in at 6'6", 225 pounds, Hunter captured the district title in the high jump with a leap of 1.83 meters (6 feet, 0 inches) while also placing 5th in the long jump with a leap of 6.40 meters (20 feet, 11.5 inches) and 6th in the 400-meter dash with a time of 51.47 seconds at the 2011 District Meet.

 Regarded as a four-star recruit by Rivals.com, Hunter was rated as the No. 37 prospect in the state of Texas.
 He was also ranked as the 14th best defensive end by Scout.com, 21st by Rivals.com and 34th by ESPN.com.

 College career

 Hunter attended Louisiana State University from 2012 to 2014, where he was a two-year starter at defensive end for the Tigers.
-He played in 38 games with 23 starts in three years, and started 23 straight games at defensive end.
-He opted to forgo his final season at LSU and declared for the 2015 NFL Draft in January 2015.
-He finished his college career with 142 tackles, 21.0 tackles for loss (79 yards), 4.5 sacks (27 yards), eight pass breakups, seven quarterback hurries, and two forced fumbles (including a touchdown on a 25-yard fumble return).

-Freshman season (2012)